How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 They suck out the plant’s sap, which can cause brown spots on the leaves.

-To get rid of these pests, you can use various methods, such as insecticidal soap, neem oil, or horticultural oil.
+You can use various methods to eliminate these pests, such as insecticidal soap, neem oil, or horticultural oil.

 You can also try using a mixture of water and dish soap.